 Non-Consensual Intimate Imagery Has the Most Coverage

-If a deepfake sexualizes a real person without their consent, most states have laws that apply.
+If a deepfake sexualizes a real person without their consent, most states have laws that apply, and as of May 2025 there is a federal statute too.
 Non-consensual intimate imagery (NCII) statutes have been on the books in various forms for years.
 Several states have updated them specifically to cover AI-generated content.
+The federal TAKE IT DOWN Act, signed in May 2025, criminalizes creation and non-consensual sharing at the national level and forces platforms to remove reported content within 48 hours starting May 19, 2026.
+For the full breakdown of how victims can use the federal law, see the federal law that forces platforms to remove your deepfake in 48 hours.

-Some of those laws carry criminal penalties.
+Some state laws carry criminal penalties.
 Others create civil liability only.
 The coverage is real, but it is not uniform across states, and enforcement requires identifying the creator.
 When content is generated anonymously and uploaded through a VPN, that process can take months or fail entirely.
+The TAKE IT DOWN Act narrows that gap by giving victims a federal removal right that does not depend on identifying the creator.

 The law exists.
-The enforcement pipeline often does not.
+The enforcement pipeline often does not, but it is closing.

 Election Deepfakes: The Laws Are Already Fraying

 Several states passed laws targeting deepfake political ads ahead of the 2024 election cycle.
-California's attempt was struck down by a federal judge before it could take effect.
+California's attempt (AB 2655) was blocked in October 2024 in Kohls v.
+Bonta and struck down on the merits in 2025.
 The court found it violated the First Amendment.

 That ruling is significant.
 It signals that broad prohibitions on political deepfakes face real constitutional risk.
 Courts are likely to apply heightened scrutiny to any law that restricts political speech, even synthetic political speech.